lorenzopelanda/geo-analysis/docs/EXAMPLES.rst

 =============================

 This example demonstrates how to filter the downloaded data from OpenStreetMap to get only the green areas for a bounding box using ``GreenOSM`` class.
-It's supposed you already have downloaded the data from the ``OSMDownloader`` class.
+It's supposed you already have downloaded the data from the ``data.osm`` class.
 We use the function ``get_green()``, you can pass some green areas of your choise in a dictionary way using the tags from OpenStreetMap unless it uses some default type of green areas.

 .. code-block:: python

-   from greento.green.GreenOSM import GreenOSM
+   from greento.green.osm import osm

-   green = GreenOSM(osm_area) #the one downloaded from OSMDownloader green_area = green.get_green()
+   green = osm(osm_area) #the one downloaded from OSMDownloader green_area = green.get_green()

 .. raw:: html